DCA - PDX

 • Which airline alliances offer flights from Reagan Washington National Airport to Portland?

-oneworld is the only airline alliance operating flights between Reagan Washington National Airport and Portland.
+SkyTeam, Star Alliance, and oneworld are the airline alliances operating flights between Reagan Washington National Airport and Portland, with SkyTeam being the most commonly used for this route.

 • On which days can I fly direct from Reagan Washington National Airport to Portland?